coder/docs/setup/kubernetes/local-preview.md

 Password: yfu...yu2
 ```

 Visit the URL, and log in using the provided credentials.

-The platform is
-automatically configured for you, so there's no first-time setup to do.
+> Note: For Coder versions v1.21+, you will need to update your access URL (in
+> Manage > Admin) to your private IP address (e.g `192.168.1.x`) instead of
+> localhost.

 ### Dev URLs